almirbanjanovic/roadtocloud.github.io/blog/_posts/2024-04-05-paas-showdown-azure-vs-heroku.md

 ## Architecture

 First, we'll require a Hub-and-Spoke architecture.
 Most LOB (line of business) applications should be separated into their own subscriptions and as a result their own virtual networks (VNets).
 This creates an additional layer of security as it makes a blast radius of an attack smaller.
 Take a look at the [Azure's Cloud Adoption Framework Landing Zones](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/) for a more detailed deep dive on this.
-For this architucture everything is hosted in Azure, including the Ruby application.
+For this architucture everything is hosted in Azure, including the Ruby on Rails application.
 For this, we should utilize an isolated [Internal Load Balancer (ILB) Application Serivce Environment (ASE)](https://learn.microsoft.com/en-us/azure/app-service/environment/overview).
-App Services in an isolated environment can host a Ruby on Rails application either as a Linux web app or inside a Docker container.
+App Services, Azure's PaaS option, in an isolated environment can host a Ruby on Rails application either as a Linux web app or inside a Docker container.
 ASEs are great for workloads that require
 - High scale
 - Isolation and secure network access
 - High memory utilization